4 Time Management Solutions that are Easy to Implement

 Are you being lazy when it comes to capturing recurring events and activities in your calendar?

-These could be personal extracurricular activities, like a weekly tennis or golf game with friends, clubs or hobbies like a weeknight reading group or knitting session, or standing weekly and monthly professional commitments with clients, colleagues, customers, and vendors.
+These could be standing weekly and monthly professional commitments with clients, colleagues, customers, and vendors.

 If this is case, you really should do yourself a favor and transfer all of these items from your short-term memory to a physical calendar.